 - If the seller responds to your repair requests with a counteroffer: They will state which repairs (or credits at closing) they are willing to make.
 The ball is in your court to either agree, counter the seller’s counteroffer, or void the transaction.

 At the end of the day, remember to check in with yourself to see how you’re feeling about all this.
-You need to be realistic about how much repair work you’d be taking on.
+Be realistic about how much repair work you’d be taking on.
 At this point in the sale, there’s a lot of pressure from all parties to move into the close.
 But if you don’t feel comfortable, speak up.

 The most important things to remember during the home inspection?
-Trust your inspector, trust your gut, and lean on your agent — they likely have a lot of experience to support your decision-making.
+Trust your inspector and your gut, and lean on your agent — they likely have a lot of experience to support your decision-making.

 That’s something to feel good about.